adrianRfeeger/EzShareApp/README.md

 ## Overview

-EzShareCPAP is a macOS program designed to download files from an EzShare SD card/adapter when used in CPAP devices (such as the ResMed AirSense 10 Elite) to a local directory.
+EzShareCPAP is a macOS program designed to download files from an [ez Share SD card/adapter](https://www.youtube.com/watch?v=ANz8pNDHAPo) when used in CPAP devices (such as the ResMed AirSense 10 Elite) to a local directory.
 These files can then be imported with applications such as [OSCAR](https://www.sleepfiles.com/OSCAR/) and [SleepHQ](https://home.sleephq.com/) for data analysis and visualisation.

 ## Features

-- **Wi-Fi Connectivity:** Connects to the EzShare SD card's Wi-Fi network.
+- **Wi-Fi Connectivity:** Connects to the ez Share SD card's Wi-Fi network.
 - **File Synchronisation:** Downloads files from the SD card to a specified local directory.
 - **User Interface:** Provides a graphical user interface (GUI) for ease of use.
 - **Configuration:** Handles configuration settings directly through the GUI.